-Since having the opportunity whilst still a student to write an opera with the English National Opera's Baylis Programme's first youth group, Rebecca Askew's work as a professional musician has always been complemented by her practice as a vocal animateur and a commitment to participatory arts.
+Rebecca's musical development was greatly influenced by being a member of Live Culture, the first youth group to be started by English National Opera's outreach department, The Baylis Programme.
+Consequently, her work as a professional musician has always been complemented by her practice as a vocal animateur and a commitment to participatory arts.

 Sing Up/Glyndebourne at Newhaven Fort